Frias Family Winery

 “My father was already working in the San Francisco area,” Manuel related, “and he filled out the paperwork to get my family admitted to the United States.
 There were nine of us in our party including my mother and myself.
-We got to Tijuana and a small mistake was found in our paperwork so we had to stay in a hotel there for six weeks until it was all straightened out.
+We got to Tijuana and a small mistake was found in our paperwork, so we had to stay in a hotel there for six weeks until it was all straightened out.
 My uncle finally came and took us up to San Francisco.”

 The Frias family grew up in San Francisco’s storied Mission District and Manuel eventually went to college where he achieved master’s degrees in both Education & Administration and Counseling.
 A third master’s in Spanish Literature is also part of his hard-earned educational portfolio.

-While student teaching at the age of 30, Manuel Frias’s Spanish-Basque roommate invited him to a wine tasting party that was held in a home in Rutherford in the Napa Valley.
+While student teaching at the age of 30, Manuel Frias’ Spanish-Basque roommate invited him to a wine tasting party that was held in a home in Rutherford in the Napa Valley.
 When he awoke the following morning, Manuel Frias underwent a life-changing occurrence.

-“When I woke up and saw how beautiful everything around me was I thought I was in paradise,” Frias recounted.
-“I knew then if I ever had a chance to buy property it would have to be in Napa Valley.”
+“When I woke up and saw how beautiful everything around me was, I thought I was in paradise,” Frias recounted.
+“I knew then if I ever had a chance to buy property, it would have to be in Napa Valley.”

 Frias developed his career in administration at San Francisco City College and continued his love affair with wine country.
-At every opportunity, he took his wife and family on outings to Sonoma and Mendocino and poured over every wine-related book and magazine he could find.
+At every opportunity, he took his wife and family on outings to Sonoma and Mendocino and poured over every wine related book and magazine he could find.
 It would be ten years after his first vision before his dream of Napa Valley property would finally materialize.

-“For us it was necessary to improve our water supply in order for our vines to excel,” he stated.
+“For us, it was necessary to improve our water supply in order for our vines to excel,” he stated.
 “It is a laboriously slow process.
-Each year the vines get a little bigger and their yield improves.
+Each year, the vines get a little bigger and their yield improves.
 Since all our fruit is hillside-grown, the fruit is fairly intense.
 This leads to some really big, monster wines that our customers seem to really identify with.”

 The word around the wine industry is that most of the Mexican-American owned wineries represent solidly made wines that offer excellent price/value relationships.
 With accolades piling up from a number of sources, Frias Family Vineyard is no exception to that premise.

 Manuel Frias is a marvelous example of a dedicated, hard working person who can live his dream and enjoy the fruits of his success.
 He is very happy with his lot in life and his picturesque surroundings.
-Would that we were all able to say the same.